nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 ---
 ### Update

-1. 2020-08: Tutorial materials are added to ./tutorial.
-Most of the materials can be run on CPU.
+1. 2020-08: Tutorial materials are added to [./tutorials](./tutorials).
+Most of the materials are Jupyter notebooks and can be run on your Laptop using CPU only.
 You can use laptop to go through the tutorial.
-Please check ./tutorial/README for details
+Please check [./tutorials/README.md](./tutorials/README.md) for details.

 ### General
 This repository contains pytorch codes for a few projects: